linuxserver/docker-plex/README.md

 * `-v /config` - Plex library location. *This can grow very large, 50gb+ is likely for a large collection.*
 * `-v /data/xyz` - Media goes here.
 Add as many as needed e.g. `/data/movies`, `/data/tv`, etc.
 * `-v /transcode` - Path for transcoding folder, *optional*.
-* `-e VERSION=latest` - Permits specific version selection e.g. `0.9.12.4.1192-9a47d21`, also supports `public` (this forces plex so stick with ).
-If left blank, auto update is disabled until set.
+* `-e VERSION=latest` - Set whether to update plex or not - see Setting up application section.
 * `-e PGID=` for for GroupID - see below for explanation
 * `-e PUID=` for for UserID - see below for explanation

+It is based on ubuntu xenial with s6 overlay, for shell access whilst the container is running do `docker exec -it plex /bin/bash`.

-*Special note* - If you'd like to run Plex without requiring `--net=host` then you will need the following ports in your `docker create` command:
+*Special note* - If you'd like to run Plex without requiring `--net=host` (not recommended) then you will need the following ports in your `docker create` command:

 ```
   -p 32400:32400 \